kormart/web-app/README.md

 A little project

 # First
 * You need a code editor, for example either of these
     * [Sublime](http://www.sublimetext.com)
     * [Text Mate](http://macromates.com/download)
-* Maybe we need some more tools that will be added here later
+* Maybe we need some more tools
+    * Git

 # Running local server
 * We will use node.js to run a simple web server